nraviles/Gitbook/meetings-topics-and-schedule/probability-primer-10-08-22-3pm-cst/martingales-and-markov-processes.md

 \end{align}
 $$

-we would say that are process is Markov with Stationary (same distribution) Independent increments or rather that they are "independent and identically distributed" (iid).
+we would say that our process is Markov with Stationary (same distribution) Independent increments or rather that they are "independent and identically distributed" (iid).

+This is the case as with a Brownian Motion or Wiener Process, or a homogeneous Poisson process (homogenous here means stationary) if you know what those are.